Why does security policy prevents use of camera

 Furthermore, forbidding the use of cameras can also act as a deterrent to potential theft or espionage.
 It discourages employees or outsiders from attempting to capture or document sensitive information without permission.

-See also Can i view my security camera on roku
+See also Best wide view security camera

 However, it is important to note that while security policies may restrict the use of cameras, there are often alternative measures in place to ensure the protection of intellectual property.
 These can include secure computer systems, employee confidentiality agreements, restricted access areas, and surveillance systems.